Camp Wekeela: Inter-Camps

 Inter-camps are when two camps compete against each other in a specific sport.
 According to Ephram Caflun, although participants play competitively and certainly like to win, emphasis is placed on participation and sportsmanship.

 Traditions

 College Weekend

 During the first session, Wekeela has an all camp competition known as College Weekend.
 The camp is split into four teams.
 The four teams compete and are judged based on sport events, spirit events and sportsmanship.

 Color War

 During the second session, Wekeela has an all camp competition known as Color War.
 The camp is split into 2 teams.
 The two teams compete in various activities including sports, spirit events, silent meals, presentations and sportsmanship.
 The competition begins when the camp director crosses two hatchets, one green, one white.
 Immediately after, a ceremony called tap outs begins.
 Each camper is handed an either green or white bead, indicating what team they are on.

-Color War teams of the past decades: